Rachael Link, MS, RD writes:

 Broccoli belongs to the cruciferous family of vegetables.

-A cup (91 grams) of raw broccoli provides 116% of your daily vitamin K needs, 135% of the daily vitamin C requirement and a good amount of folate, manga
+A cup (91 grams) of raw broccoli provides 116% of your daily vitamin K needs, 135% of the daily vitamin C requirement and a good amount of folate, manganese and potassium.

 Summary: Broccoli is a cruciferous vegetable that contains sulforaphane, a compound that may prevent cancer growth.
 Eating broccoli may also help reduce the risk of chronic disease by protecting against oxidative stress.